kh-eng-rmit/A2-Group-39-Git/README.md

 ## Amy Lovett

-Goes by the alias DeepFryGirl,
+Goes by the alias DeepFryGirl on GitHub

 Interested in the field of Artificial intelligence

 Currently studying a Bachelor of Information Technology, at RMIT

 Student number s3559100

 IT experience is narrowed down to a wide view on development, application and how these aforementioned systems can work in daily life to broaden a new range of skills and knowledge to work towards a new career.
 Amy currently has a job in a support-type role as a customer service officer, taking inbound calls.